ni/ams-capabilities/CONTRIBUTING.md

 1. All Controls and Indicators on a block diagram shall be configured with "Show as Icon" `Unchecked`.
 1. All Block Diagrams shall have Controls/Indicators formatted using the built-in `ctrl+space` `ctrl+t` quick-drop formatter.
 1. All icons shall have a meaningful class name in the header.
 1. All icons shall be formatted using the built-in `ctrl+space` `ctrl+k` quick-drop formatter.
 - Use this after saving the VI
 1. All polymorphic accessors shall provide the Selector Name `Array` and `Single`, in that order.

 # Capabilities

 We categorize Capabilties in "Low Level Capabilties" (LLC) and "High Level Capabilities" (HLC).
-LLCs are intended to be possible used with any Device Type, not just a Cycler (for example).
+LLCs are intended to be used with any kind of device, not just a Cycler (for example).
-HLC are used to reflect Device Types, e.g. Cyclers, Climate Chambers, etc. They are build up using LLCs to define a standard Device which is compatible with e.g. PAtools.
+HLC are used to reflect device types, e.g. Cyclers, Climate Chambers, etc. They are build up using LLCs to define a standard device which is compatible with e.g. PAtools.
 LLCs might be derived using parent classes in order to reduce implementation work and increase maintainability.

 # Datatypes